Lightweight Latent Reasoning for Narrative Tasks: Training and Hyper-parameter Details

-Prompts with and without implicit-prompt instructions are provided for Flawed Fictions in \autoref{tab:flawed_fiction_prompts} and Next-Chapter Prediction in \autoref{tab:ncp_prompts}.
+We report justifications for training/inference hyper-parameters, and details concerning how we report token counts, computational cost, and statistical significance.
+We also provide prompts with and without implicit-prompt instructions: Flawed Fictions in \autoref{tab:flawed_fiction_prompts} and Next Chapter Prediction in \autoref{tab:ncp_prompts}.

-Hyper-parameters were chosen from prior work and initial experiments.
+Hyper-parameters were chosen from prior work (e.g. using RL hyper-parameters from \citet{gurung_learning_2025}) and initial experiments on NCP and FF by validation performance.
 Due to their long-context, training on these tasks is very computationally expensive; we hope future work gives more guidance on hyper-parameter selection.